-Front view (left) and side view (right) showing dimensions of the sonar/GPS unit when mounted on gimbal bracket.
+Front view (left) and side view (right) showing dimensions of the LCX-37c and LCX-38C HD mounted on gimbal brackets.

 To pass all connectors through the 1" hole, first pass the transducer connector up through the hole from under the dash, followed by the antenna connector and any accessory cables.
 Next, pass the power cable's bare-wire end down though the hole from the top.